 What are some Google Keep alternatives?

-Some alternatives to Google Keep is Walling, where you can clip or add items to a wall.
+An alternative to Google Keep is Walling, where you can clip or add items to a wall.

 Can you import documents to Google Keep on the iPad?